-- 1. An access to the SR register while the SPIF bit is set - 2.
-A write or a read of the DR register.
+- An access to the SR register while the SPIF bit is set - 2.
+A read to the DR register.

 Note: While the SPIF bit is set, all writes to the DR register are inhibited until the SR register is read.